Got any Questions Query Inquisition

 a: Describe the structure of the CFA Institute Professional Conduct Program and the process for the enforcement of the Code and Standards.

 b: Identify the six components of the Code of Ethics and the seven Standards of Professional Conduct.

 c: Explain the ethical responsibilities required by the Code and Standards, including the sub-sections of each Standard.

 a: Demonstrate the application of the Code of Ethics and Standards of Professional Conduct to situations involving issues of professional integrity.

-a: Explain why the GIPS standards were created, what parties the GIPS standards apply to, and who is benefitted by the standards.
+a: Explain why the GIPS standards were created, who can claim compliance, and who benefits from compliance.

 b: Describe the key concepts of the GIPS standards for firms.